Pilot1782/bad_copenheimer/README.md

 # Usage
 The first time you use this bot, run

+>!help

+This shows all of the commands you can use and their usage.
+Then to create your server list, run:

 >!mc

 This will get a list of all active minecraft servers, you may want to set the threads higher than the current value.
 This will take several hours to complete.